It was cold out

 My head was rushing.

 No!
 I can't!
 Is it not fair?
 Should I make you suffer?
-Only for our benefit?
+Only

 Just so we may have you a little while longer?